dstendardi/koa-sample/README.md

 }));

 router({
-  controllerPaths: __dirname + '/controller'
+  controllerPaths: __dirname + '/controller',
-  middlewarePaths: __dirname + '/lib/middleware' // this option will register all middleware factories in this folder });
+  // this option will register all middleware factories in this folder
+  // that match the naming conventions.
+  // Note : Your middleware factory must be suffixed by "-middleware"
+  middlewarePaths: __dirname + '/lib/middleware'
+});

 // in controller/main-controller.js